 Inflammation and autoimmunity :

-The most commonly prescribe prescription to address inflammation and autoimmunity is Prednisone.
+The most commonly prescribed prescription to address inflammation and autoimmunity is Prednisone.

 Prednisone is a corticosteroid medication frequently used to suppress inflammation and immune function.
-It is frequently prescribed for management conditions such as rheumatoid arthritis, lupus, bronchitis, asthma, etc.
+It is frequently prescribed for managing conditions such as rheumatoid arthritis, lupus, bronchitis, asthma, etc.

 Be aware that after taking prednisone for a long period of time or in high doses it is often very difficult to discontinue, requiring a long weaning process that often results in rebound inflammation.